alec-kr/F1PyStats/CONTRIBUTING.md

 # Contributing to F1PyStats

+😄🎉 Thank you for your interest in contributing to this repository 😄🎉

 If you would like to contribute to this repository, please discuss the changes you would like to make by creating an issue.

 ## Steps to Contribute